Can I go skiing without lessons?

 So the answer we give to our customers is that learning to ski for the first time can be a relatively simple experience, provided you are committed to what our instructors have to say.
 You can learn more about the difficulties involved with learning to ski by looking out for the article we will be sharing next week.

 What lessons do Chill Factore run to help people to learn to ski?

 Chill Factore has just reopened its slopes in line with the Government’s Coronavirus Roadmap last week.
 As part of our Covid-compliant offering, we are running skiing lessons for skiers of all abilities.
-Our beginner lessons will help build confidence on the slopes, and our beginner ski lessons are designed to suit your individual requirements.
+Our beginner lessons will help build confidence on the slopes, and our private ski lessons are designed to suit your individual requirements.

 For those skiers who are not looking at learning to ski but just want to get back on the slopes, we are running hourly lift passes to ensure we remain in compliance with social distancing.
 We should note that to ensure the very best safety standards on our slope, we do require all visitors to meet our main slope standards before use.
 You can find information on these in our terms and conditions.
 Alongside this, the Snow Park is open once more for people of all ages, ideal for families looking to book a day on the slopes.

 So to answer the question, ‘can I go skiing without lessons?’ the answer is yes, although we would only recommend this if you have some skiing experience.
 However, if you have not, you can still enjoy a great time on the slopes by learning to ski with Chill Factore’s comprehensive list of Covid-friendly skiing lessons.